syncfusion-content/blazor-docs/blazor/chart/chart-print.md

 ### Print - Multiple Charts

-Again, the 'PrintAsync' method can be used to print all of the charts on a page by passing the element reference of the parent for all of the charts.
+Again, the [PrintAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_PrintAsync_Microsoft_AspNetCore_Components_ElementReference_) method can be used to print all of the charts on a page by passing the element reference of the parent for all of the charts.

 ```cshtml